PMohanJ/Web-chat-application/README.md

 ## Motivation

-- To explore web technologies and to gain hands-on experience of building a full-stack application.
+- To explore web technologies and to gain hands-on experience of building a full-stack application and containerizing it.

 ## Features